-“While I was studying abroad in Seville, Spain I was able to explore all that Spain had to offer.
+“While I was studying abroad in Seville, Spain, I was able to explore all that Spain had to offer.
 I lived with a host family and took all of my classes in Spanish.
-Adventure is definitely worth it!” ~ Ariel Gariepy
+Adventure is definitely worth it!” ~ Ariel Gariepy, HPU Study Abroad Alumna

 In today’s global society, an international experience has become an essential component of higher education.

 Studying abroad enriches students’ academic, personal and professional journey.
-The benefits of studying abroad are many and varied:
+The benefits of studying abroad are many.
+By studying abroad, students:

 If you’d like to see a longer list of reasons why your student should consider abroad, check out our Why Study Abroad page.